-At December 31, 2020 and 2019, certain Plan investments are managed by Fidelity Management Trust Company, the Plan's trustee, and therefore these transactions qualify as party in interest transactions.
-The Plan also allows participants to elect to invest in the common stock of Gibraltar Industries, Inc. Transactions in such investments qualify as party in interest transactions which are exempt from the prohibited transaction rules.
-Fees incurred by the Plan for the investment management and recordkeeping services are included in net appreciation in fair value of the investments, as they are paid through revenue sharing, rather than a direct payment.
-Investment income from parties in interest and interest from participant loans amounted to \$22,984,656 and \$23,360,837 for the years ended December 31, 2020 and 2019, respectively.
-Fees paid by the Plan amounted to \$1,614 and \$23,003 for the years ended December 31, 2020 and 2019, respectively.
-The Plan Sponsor pays directly any other fees related to the Plan's operations.
+At December 31, 2021 and 2020, certain Plan investments are managed by Fidelity Management Trust Company (Fidelity), the Plan's trustee, and therefore these transactions qualify as party in interest transactions.
+The Plan also holds notes receivable representing participant loans.
+Additionally, the Plan allows participants to elect to invest in the common stock of Gibraltar Industries, Inc. Transactions in such investments qualify as party in interest transactions which are exempt from the prohibited transaction rules.
+Fidelity provides certain administrative services to the Plan pursuant to a Trust Agreement between the Company and Fidelity.
+Fidelity receives revenue from mutual fund service providers for services Fidelity provides to the funds.
+This revenue is used to offset certain amounts owed to Fidelity for its administrative services to the Plan.